stratum-mining/sv2-spec/03-Protocol-Overview.md

 The "**`u95GEReVMjK6k5YqiSFNqqTnKU4ypU2Wm8awa6tmbmDmk1bWt`**" is the public key in [base58-check](https://en.bitcoin.it/wiki/Base58Check_encoding) encoding.
 It is provided by the target pool and communicated to its users via a trusted channel.
 At least, it can be published on the pool's public website.

+## 3.4 Reconnecting Downstream Nodes
+An upstream stratum node may occasionally request reconnection of its downstream peers to a different host (e.g. due to maintenance reasons, etc.).
+This request is per upstream connection and affects all open channels towards the upstream stratum node.

+After receiving a request to reconnect, the downstream node MUST run the handshake protocol with the new node as long as its previous connection was also running through a secure cryptographic session state.

+## 3.5 Protocol Extensions
+Protocol extensions may be defined by using a non-0 `extension_type` field in the message header (not including the `channel_msg` bit).
+The value used MUST either be in the range 0x4000 - 0x7fff (inclusive, i.e. have the second-to-most-significant-bit set) denoting an "experimental" extension and not be present in production equipment, or have been allocated for the purpose at [http://stratumprotocol.org](http://stratumprotocol.org).
+While extensions SHOULD have BIPs written describing their full functionality, `extension_type` allocations MAY also be requested for vendor-specific proprietary extensions to be used in production hardware.
+This is done by sending an email with a brief description of the intended use case to the Bitcoin Protocol Development List and extensions@stratumprotocol.org.
+(Note that these contacts may change in the future, please check the latest version of this BIP prior to sending such a request.)

+Extensions are left largely undefined in this BIP, however, there are some basic requirements that all extensions must comply with/be aware of.
+For unknown `extension_type`'s, the `channel_msg` bit in the `extension_type` field determines which device the message is intended to be processed on: if set, the channel endpoint (i.e. either an end mining device, or a pool server) is the final recipient of the message, whereas if unset, the final recipient is the endpoint of the connection on which the message is sent.
+Note that in cases where channels are aggregated across multiple devices, the proxy which is aggregating multiple devices into one channel forms the channel’s "endpoint" and processes channel messages.
+Thus, any proxy devices which receive a message with the `channel_msg` bit set and an unknown `extension_type` value MUST forward that message to the downstream/upstream device which corresponds with the `channel_id` specified in the first four bytes of the message payload.
+Any `channel_id` mapping/conversion required for other channel messages MUST be done on the `channel_id` in the first four bytes of the message payload, but the message MUST NOT be otherwise modified.
+If a device is aware of the semantics of a given extension type, it MUST process messages for that extension in accordance with the specification for that extension.

+Messages with an unknown `extension_type` which are to be processed locally (as defined above) MUST be discarded and ignored.
+Extensions MUST require version negotiation with the recipient of the message to check that the extension is supported before sending non-version-negotiation messages for it.
+This prevents the needlessly wasted bandwidth and potentially serious performance degradation of extension messages when the recipient does not support them.
+See ChannelEndpointChanged message in Common Protocol Messages for details about how extensions interact with dynamic channel reconfiguration in proxies.

+## 3.6 Error Codes
+The protocol uses string error codes.
+The list of error codes can differ between implementations, and thus implementations MUST NOT take any automated action(s) on the basis of an error code.
+Implementations/pools SHOULD provide documentation on the meaning of error codes and error codes SHOULD use printable ASCII where possible.
+Furthermore, error codes MUST NOT include control characters.

+To make interoperability simpler, the following error codes are provided which implementations SHOULD consider using for the given scenarios.
+Individual error codes are also specified along with their respective error messages.

+- `unknown-user`
+- `too-low-difficulty`
+- `stale-share`
+- `unsupported-feature-flags`
+- `unsupported-protocol`
+- `protocol-version-mismatch`